PROVIDING PATIENTS WITH ANOTHER CHANCE AT LIFE.

 Partnered Program

-*ECUR-506 is approved for clinical trials by the U.S. Food and Drug Administration (FDA), U.K. Medicines & Healthcare products Regulatory Agency (MHRA), and Australian Therapeutic Goods Administration (TGA).
+*ECUR-506 is approved for clinical trials by the U.S. Food and Drug Administration (FDA), U.K. Medicines & Healthcare products Regulatory Agency (MHRA), Australian Therapeutic Goods Administration (TGA) and European Union (EU) and the European Economic Area (EEA) under the EU Clinical Trial Regulation by the Spanish Agency of Medicines and Medical Devices (AEMPS).

 For more information on the ongoing clinical trial in OTC deficiency please visit OTC-HOPE.com